Destinations Italy Sardinia

 Drag to see more

 On a cliff above Cala Battistoni in Baja Sardinia, ten minutes from Porto Cervo, with a clear shot across the water to the La Maddalena archipelago.
-Seventy-eight suites, all with terraces, most with sea views — the design is contemporary-Mediterranean in a way that feels Ibiza-adjacent without being a copy.
-Cone Club is the beach club below; it's the scene meal at lunch and the better-than-Pitrizza option at sunset.
-Three restaurants on property.
+75 rooms and suites total — 46 guest rooms + 8 junior suites + 21 suites — arranged across Gardens, Laguna (adults-only) and Sea View locations.
+Cone Club is the beach club below; it's the scene meal at lunch and the sunset move.
+Three restaurants on property — Capogiro (one Michelin star), Cone Club, Spazio (the poolside Franco Pepe pizzeria) — plus the Pure Seven Spa for the wellness side.
 Younger guests, looser dress code, fewer pearls than the old Costa Smeralda guard.

 What it's known for